adammaj1/curve-tracing/README.md

 ![](10_99961.png)

+## field lines = external rays

+here field lines are [external rays](https://en.wikipedia.org/wiki/External_ray)
+* do not cross with each other but 2 or more lines may land on the same point ( root or Misiurewicz point)
+* are perpendicular to equipotential lines

-Text output of the program:
+# Text output of the program:

 ```bash